 413.10.2.1 Aggregate.

 413.10.2.1.1 The mineral aggregate shall be flint chat from the Joplin area, an approved crushed porphyry or an approved crushed steel slag.
 Blast furnace slag may be used from sources with a documented history of satisfactory use and that have been previously approved by MoDOT for use in micro-surfacing.
 For non-traffic areas such as shoulders, the mineral aggregate may be crushed limestone or crushed gravel in accordance with Sec 1002.2.
 The aggregate shall be free of cemented or conglomerated material and shall not have any coating or detrimental material.
+All aggregate shall be sampled, tested and approved by the engineer prior to use.

 413.10.2.1.2 Blends of approved aggregate may be supplied provided: